Go to StaffmatchSpontaneous application

 Spain

-Spain has the Salario Mínimo Interprofesional (SMI), created in 1963.
-In 2025, the SMI is set at €1,134 gross per month, paid over 14 monthly payments.
-This amount is revised annually to follow inflation, guaranteeing a decent standard of living for workers while supporting domestic consumption.
+Spain has a Salario Mínimo Interprofesional (SMI), created in 1963.
+In 2025, the SMI was set at €1,134 gross per month, paid over 14 monthly instalments.
+This amount is reviewed annually to keep pace with inflation, helping ensure a decent standard of living for workers while supporting domestic consumption.

 Netherlands

 In the Netherlands, the Minimumloon has been in place since 1969.
-In 2025, it amounts to €2,070 gross per month for workers aged 21 and over.
-Minimumloon adjustments take place twice a year, allowing greater responsiveness to economic changes and inflation.
+In 2025, it stood at €2,070 gross per month for workers aged 21 and over.
+Adjustments to the Minimumloon are made twice a year, allowing it to respond more quickly to economic changes and inflation.

 Belgium

-In Belgium, the Salaire Minimum Réglementé has been in force since 1945.
-In 2025, it is set at €1,955 gross per month.
-This amount is revised annually through multi-party negotiations between unions and employers, ensuring continuous adaptation to economic and social conditions.
+In Belgium, the Regulated Minimum Wage has been in force since 1945.
+In 2025, it was set at €1,955 gross per month.
+This amount is reviewed annually through negotiations involving unions and employers, ensuring continued adaptation to economic and social conditions.

 Italy

-Italy has no fixed national legal minimum wage.
-However, certain sectors have their own minima set by collective agreements.
-In 2025, these wages vary by industry, with regular revisions based on sector agreements and specific economic conditions.
+Italy does not have a fixed national minimum wage.
+However, some sectors have their own minimum rates set by collective bargaining agreements.
+In 2025, these wages varied by industry, with regular updates based on sector-level agreements and specific economic conditions.

 Sweden

-Sweden stands out for having no legal minimum wage.
-Wages are determined through collective bargaining between unions and employers.
-This flexible model allows pay to adapt to the economic realities of each sector while ensuring robust social protection for workers.
+Sweden stands out because it has no legal minimum wage.
+Wages are determined through collective bargaining between trade unions and employers.
+This flexible model allows pay to be adapted to the economic realities of each sector while maintaining strong social protection for workers.

-SMIC calculation in France relies on rigorous mechanisms set by law.
-Two main criteria are taken into account: inflation, measured by the consumer price index, and the evolution of average wages for blue-collar workers and employees.
-This method ensures that the minimum wage follows economic fluctuations, thereby preserving employees’ purchasing power.
+The calculation of the SMIC in France is based on rigorous mechanisms governed by law.
+Two main criteria are taken into account: inflation, measured by the consumer price index, and changes in the average wages of blue-collar and white-collar workers.
+This method ensures that the minimum wage follows economic fluctuations and preserves employees’ purchasing power.

-In addition, the government may decide on an extra discretionary “top-up” (“coup de pouce”), an exceptional measure to respond to specific social or economic contexts.
-This process therefore sits at the intersection of technical and political considerations.
+In addition, the government can decide to apply an additional “coup de pouce”, or discretionary boost, as an exceptional measure in response to specific social or economic contexts.
+The process therefore sits at the intersection of technical and political considerations.

-The idea of indexing the SMIC on broader criteria than inflation and average wages is gaining ground in public debates.
-Some economists and trade unionists argue for a structural reform in which the minimum wage would be linked to indicators such as national productivity or the real cost of living across different regions.
-Such a measure would make it possible to adjust the SMIC more precisely to local economic realities, but it also raises questions about implementation and potential disparities.
+The idea of indexing the SMIC to broader criteria than inflation and average wages is gaining ground in public debate.
+Some economists and trade unionists argue for structural reform, where the minimum wage would be linked to indicators such as national productivity or the real cost of living in different regions.
+Such a measure would allow the SMIC amount to be adjusted more precisely to local economic realities, but it also raises questions about implementation and potential disparities.

 Share on